paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-065-abatements-credits-and-refunds.md

 Subsec. (d)(2)(F).
 Pub.
 L. 109–59, § 11151(e)(2), substituted “section 45K(c)(3)” for “section 29(c)(3)”.

 Subsecs. (e) to (g).
 Pub.
 L. 109–59, § 11113(b)(2), added subsec. (e) and redesignated former subsecs. (d) and (e) as (f) and (g), respectively.

+#### Effective Date of 2025 Amendment
+Pub.
+L. 119–21, title VII, § 70521(g)(1)(B), July 4, 2025, 139 Stat.
+278, provided that: “The amendment made by this paragraph [amending this section] shall apply to— “(i) fuel sold or used on or after the date of the enactment of this Act [July 4, 2025], and “(ii) fuel sold or used before the date of enactment of this Act, but only to the extent that claims for the credit under section 6426(k) of the Internal Revenue Code of 1986 with respect to such sale or use have not been paid or allowed as of such date.”

 #### Effective Date of 2022 Amendment
 Amendment by section 13201(b)(1), (c), (d) of Pub.
 L. 117–169 applicable to fuel sold or used after Dec.
 31, 2021, see section 13201(f) of Pub.
 L. 117–169, set out as a note under [section 40A of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-40a).